-Taste of Persia: A Cook’s Travels Through Armenia, Azerbaijan, Georgia, Iran, and Kurdistan, written by Naomi Duguid, features the amazing cuisines from Iran through the Caucasus with almost 125 recipes along with incredible stories and photographs.
-Discover Naan-E-Barbari (Barbari Bread) from Iran, Basuts Dolma (Cabbage Rolls Stuffed with Beans and Tart Fruit) from Armenia, Birinji Zerde (Golden Rice) from Kurdistan, Jirs (Mini Dumplings) from Azerbaijan, Kharcho (Beef Stew with Onion and Tomato) from Georgia, and so much more.
+Taste of Persia: A Cook’s Travels Through Armenia, Azerbaijan, Georgia, Iran, and Kurdistan, written by Naomi Duguid, features the amazing cuisines of Iran and through the Caucasus with almost 125 recipes along with incredible stories and photographs.
+A few highlights include Naan-E-Barbari (Barbari Bread) from Iran, Basuts Dolma (Cabbage Rolls Stuffed with Beans and Tart Fruit) from Armenia, Birinji Zerde (Golden Rice) from Kurdistan, Jirs (Mini Dumplings) from Azerbaijan, Kharcho (Beef Stew with Onion and Tomato) from Georgia, and so much more.
+Following the review, I will be sharing her recipe for Khinkali (ხინკალი, Georgian Topknot Dumplings).

 Chapters are divided based on food group: Flavors and Condiments, Salads and Vegetables, Soup Paradise, Stuffed Vegetables and Dumplings, Fish, Grilled Meat and Poultry, Stovetop Meat and Poultry, Rice and Other Grains, A Taste for Sweet, and A Wealthy of Fruit.

-Khinkali are topknot dumplings from Georgia’s mountainous regions.
-They are filled with seasoned lamb (or beef, veal, or pork) and can be served with a sour plum sauce, garlic-vinegar dipping sauce, or another favorite sauce.
+Khinkali (ხინკალი) are topknot dumplings from Georgia’s mountainous regions.
+They are filled with seasoned lamb (or beef, veal, pork, or a mixture) and can be served with a sour plum sauce, garlic-vinegar dipping sauce (recipe included), or another favorite sauce.

 I also made Prasi Pkhali (Georgian Leek Pâté), Fesanjun Khoresh (Classic Pomegranate Walnut Chicken Stew), Birinji Rash (Kurdish Black Rice), and Gata (Armenian Puff Pastry Cake).